skuttleman/one-shot-demo/GDD.md

 - stairs
 - ledge shimmying
 - jumping/diving/falling from a roof/higher level
-- ladders
+- ladders and other stationary climbable fixtures
-- drainpipes
 - certain climbable obstacles (i.e. crates)

 ### Equipment

-Furtive Solutions is well funded and highly invested in providing state-of-the-art tools and gadgets to enable their field agents to complete their assignments within FS's high standards of excellence.
-Expect some cool surprises from R&D.
+Furtive Solutions is well funded and highly invested in providing state-of-the-art tools and gadgets to enable their field agents to complete their assignments while meeting FS's high standards of excellence.
+Expect some cool surprises from R&D in the near future.

 #### Time Bender Distender aka TBD